The Open Agent Hub Projects

 The Llama Stack project standardizes the core building blocks that simplify AI application development.
 It codifies best practices across the Llama ecosystem, integrates with other open-source tools and managed services, and provides APIs for inference, evaluation, agents, MCP, and deployment requirements like observability.
 It is designed to support both on-premise and cloud deployments.
 The ecosystem provides many example applications to help developers build and deploy AI applications quickly and effectively.

 AI Alliance members are contributing directly to Llama Stack development, as well as building example applications that illustrate its use in various enterprise scenarios.
 The llama-stack-examples project has two initial example applications, described in the table below.
 The first app is a simple getting-started chatbot that shows you the basics of creating an app with Llama Stack and how to run it.
 The second app (in development) is a deep research application, a popular class of AI applications, which will demonstrate Llama Stack support for technologies like agents and MCP.
 Other examples under consideration will be chosen to cover other common application patterns seen in several industries.
-Please join us!
+Please join us!.

 | Links | Description |